 Wood Sealant Stain Transparency and Colors

-Stain transparency defines how much of your woods natural color and texture has been covered.
+Stain transparency defines how much of your wood’s natural color and texture has been covered.
 The range your transparent stain can cover varies from completely transparent to a solid color.

 - Transparent Stains: These stains contain almost no pigment and are blended with a sealer.
-They reveal the natural texture and color of your wood and are excellent for use with new superior quality woods.
+They reveal the natural texture and color of your wood and are excellent for use with new, superior-quality woods.

 - Solid Stains: These stains completely cover the texture and color of your wood, and is best used on wood that has been damaged and is more than 10 years old.
 They have a long-lasting and identical appearance to your old wood and can hide any repairs or yellowing.

-Different types of wood
+Different Types of Wood

 You will first need to remove the existing stain by sanding it down before you can apply your new stain.
 If you fail to do this, you run the risk of the old stain showing through the new stain coating, leaving a blotchy appearance.
-When your stain forms a film, you will have to remove it by sanding it otherwise the new stain coating will not be able to penetrate your wood properly and you will not have the desired effect.
+When your stain forms a film, you will have to remove it by sanding it, otherwise the new stain coating will not be able to penetrate your wood properly and you will not have the desired effect.

-- If you have wood that has been treated before, you need to remove the sealers, paint, or solid stains by using a scraper and then sand down the whole surface until you reach bare wood.
+- If you have wood that has been treated before, you need to remove the sealers, paint, or solid stains by using a scraper and then sanding down the whole surface until you reach bare wood.

 - Be careful, as certain manufactures combine the sealer and the primer to save time when applying it.